MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create an SSH key pair

 Before you can deploy Docker images to Azure, you must create an Azure Container Service.
-And in order to create an Azure Container Service, you need a public/private key pair for authenticating with that service.
+And in order to create an Azure Container Service, you need a public/private key pair for authenticating with that service over SSH.
 In this exercise, you will create an SSH key pair.
-If you are using OS X or Linux, you will create the key pair with ssh-keygen.
+If you are using macOS or Linux, you will create the key pair with ssh-keygen.
 If you are running Windows instead, you will use a third-party tool named PuTTYGen.

-> Unlike OS X and Linux, Windows doesn't have an SSH key generator built in.
+> Unlike macOS and Linux, Windows doesn't have an SSH key generator built in.
 PuTTYGen is a free key generator that is popular in the Windows community.
 It is part of an open-source toolset called [PuTTY](http://www.putty.org/), which provides the SSH support that Windows lacks.

 1. **If you are running Windows, skip to Step 6**.
 Otherwise, proceed to Step 2.